Language school Lunenburg — Eurocentres Atlantic Canada: English by the Atlantic

 Getting to Lunenburg

-The best way to get to Lunenburg is by plane.
-Fly from airports in Germany, Austria or Switzerland to Halifax Stanfield International Airport.
+The best way to get to Lunenburg is by plane, flying to Halifax Stanfield International Airport.
 Then simply take a taxi or be picked up by staff from the Eurocentres Language School, as the airport is about sixty miles away from Lunenburg.
 Once you have arrived in the town, you won’t need any more transport.
 The language school, your accommodation and all the key shops, cafés and restaurants are easy to get to on foot – look forward to the charm of this small Canadian town.

 The wind in your sails – Eurocentres Language School

 Learn English in Lunenburg